Ask Elton

 (a) a distress call (MAYDAY);

-A definition of a distress is a condition of being threatened by serious and/or imminent danger and of requiring immediate assistance.
+A distress condition exists when an aircraft, vehicle, or person is threatened by serious and/or imminent danger and requires immediate assistance.

-When the pilot is unable to maintain control of the aircraft, leading to a dangerous situation.
+• When the pilot is unable to maintain control of the aircraft.

 To see more, you must subscribe for licence "PPL" or sesssion "Flight Radio"